tylertrimble/viswaternet/docs/examples.rst

    :scale: 100 %
    :alt: Continuous node plot

 3. Create a continuous data plot for mean flow rate over the simulation duration.
-Here, we change the color map and vary the width of the links according to flowrate.
+Here, we change the color map and vary the width of the links (between :code:`min_width` and :code:`max_width`) according to the link flow rate value.

 .. code:: python